Puddle of Mudd

-Puddle of Mudd is an American post-grunge band formed in Kansas City, Missouri in 1992.
-The band has sold over seven million albums.
+Puddle of Mudd is an American rock band formed in Kansas City, Missouri in 1992.
 Their second album, Come Clean (2001), spawned the single "Blurry", which peaked at number 5 on the Billboard Hot 100, and remains their signature song.
 The album sold over five million copies by 2003, and was followed by six additional albums, the latest of which is Kiss the Machine (2025).
 Lead singer Wes Scantlin has served as the only consistent member throughout the band's history.

 History

 Early years (1992–1999)

 Puddle of Mudd was formed in 1992 in Kansas City by Wes Scantlin (lead vocals and rhythm guitar), Jimmy Allen (lead guitar), Sean Sammon (bass), and Kenny Burkitt (drums).
 According to Scantlin, the band name was inspired by practicing next to the Missouri river levee, which often inundated the band's practice space, but never ruined their equipment since they were on the second floor.
 In order to get to their practice space, the band "had to walk through a pile of shit."

 In August 1994, the band played at the Missouri State Fair.
 The group's first release, Stuck, a seven-song EP, was released in 1994 on V&R Records.
 It was produced by the band and E.J.
 Rose, and was recorded at Red House Studio in Lawrence, Kansas.
 It spawned two radio singles: "You Don't Know" and "Drift and Die".

 Minus Jimmy Allen, the group released an eleven-song indie album, Abrasive, in 1997 on the Madison-based label Hardknocks Records.
 Three of the songs from Abrasive were later re-recorded for the band's major-label debut Come Clean.
 Differences of opinion and other factors led to the break-up of the original Puddle of Mudd by early 1999, leaving Scantlin as the only original member.